A new ionisation network and radiation transport module in PLUTO: The equations

 The MHD equations for the density ($\rho$), velocity ($\vec{v}$), and magnetic field ($\vec{B} \equiv \vec{B}/\sqrt{4\pi}$ \footnote{the factor of $1/\sqrt{4\pi}$ is absorbed in the definition of magnetic field in \pluto to avoid extra computation.}) in \pluto are written in conservative forms as

 Here, $p_t = p + B^2/2$ is the total pressure (thermal + magnetic), $E = p/(\gamma-1) + \rho v^2/2 + B^2/2$ is the total energy and $\gamma=5/3$ is the adiabatic index.
 The source terms, $\dot{\rho}_s$, $\mathcal{H}$ and $\mathcal{L}$ are the mass injection rate, thermal heating and thermal cooling rates per unit volume, respectively.
-The thermal heating term usually includes the photo-heating and charge exchange heating, but can include any external heating term too.
+The thermal heating term usually includes photo-heating and charge exchange heating, but can also include any external heating term.
 The radiation force and the conductive flux in Eqn \ref{eq:mom-cons}, \ref{eq:energy-cons} are given by $\rho\:\vec{a}_r$ and $\vec{F}_c$, respectively.
 All the source terms except $\dot{\rho}_s$ are solved using operator splitting.
 The mass injection rate in the grid is only added as $\dot{\rho}_s\: dt$ after the end of each time step.
 This implementation requires that the mass be injected at zero velocity.
 All the details for solving the above equations can be found in \cite{Mignone2007} and \cite{Tesileanu2008} if not mentioned here.

 Our module does not track the radiation energy density and, therefore, does not guarantee the conservation of radiation energy density in a Lagrangian element.
-This implies that the radiation can do mechanical work on the fluid but the fluid does not do any mechanical work on the radiation.
+This implies that the radiation can do mechanical work on the fluid, but the fluid does not do any mechanical work on the radiation.
 To overcome this problem, ideally, we would need to evolve the radiation energy density with time and treat it like a second fluid in the system.
 We reserve this issue for a future modification of code.
-Also notice that in the tests mentioned here, we do not consider a magnetic field and therefore any coupling of the magnetic field with the radiation is neglected.
+Also, notice that we do not consider any magnetic field, and therefore any coupling of the magnetic field with the radiation is neglected in the tests mentioned here.